dthigpen/dpbuild/README.md

 ## Usage
 Clone or download this repository and execute the script by running either `./dpbuild <args>` or `python dpbuild <args>`.
 All datapacks must implement Lantern Load in order to bundle.
 See help text below for argument details.
 ```
-usage: dpbuild [-h] [--zip] [--dest DEST] [--release] [--strict] datapacks [datapacks ...]
+usage: dpbuild [-h] [--zip] [--dest DEST] [--release] [--discover [DISCOVER ...]]
+                   [--no-dep-tests]
+                   datapack [dependencies ...]

 A tool to bundle packs with different namespaces.
-Requires each datapack to implement Lantern Load.

 positional arguments:
-  datapacks    Datapack(s) to bundle.
-Only need to provide the top level datapack unless --strict is used.

-optional arguments:
+  datapack              Datapack to bundle
+  dependencies          Dependency datapacks or .zips to bundle into the main one

+options:
   -h, --help            show this help message and exit
   --zip                 Compress the bundled datapack into a .zip file
   --dest DEST           Destination directory to copy bundled datapacks
   --release             Removes function/test paths and zips output
-  --strict     Only attempts to bundle using passed datapacks and not check parent folder for dependencies
+  --discover [DISCOVER ...]
+                        Directories to discover Lantern Load datapack dependencies
+  --no-dep-tests        Only applicable when not in release mode.
+Removes test functions from
+                        bundled dependency packs.
 ```

 ## Example